jetstack/finops-stack/installation/gke.md

 ## Enable Goldilocks for namespaces

 For Goldilocks to analyse namespaces and add then to its dashboard you need to add this label to the namespace resource: `goldilocks.fairwinds.com/enabled=true`, e.g.
-`kubectl label ns finops-stack goldilocks.fairwinds.com/enabled=true`
+`kubectl label ns finops-stack goldilocks.fairwinds.com/enabled=true`, to add label to all namespaces: `kubectl label ns --all goldilocks.fairwinds.com/enabled=true`

 ## Useful commands